Javier Cámara

 Javier Cámara Rodríguez (born 19 January 1967) is a Spanish actor.
+He is the recipient of multiple accolades, including two Goya Awards.

 He became known for two television roles as a priest in ¡Ay, señor, señor! and Éste es mi barrio.
 He has since featured in films such as Torrente, the Dumb Arm of the Law (which earned him wide public recognition in Spain), Talk to Her, Torremolinos 73, Living Is Easy with Eyes Closed, Truman and Forgotten We'll Be.

 Other television credits include performances in series such as 7 vidas, The Young Pope and The New Pope (portraying a cleric again) or Narcos, likewise starring as the title character in the Juan Carrasco politico-satirical saga (Vota Juan, Vamos Juan and Venga Juan).

 Early life

 Javier Cámara Rodríguez was born on 19 January 1967 in Albelda de Iregua, province of La Rioja.
-He trained his acting chops at the theatre group of IES Laboral (his high school) and the Logroño's Theatre School, later moving to Madrid to train at the RESAD.
+He began his training in the theatre group at IES Laboral (his high school) and Logroño's Theatre School, later moving to Madrid to train at the RESAD.
 He worked as an usher at the Fígaro Theatre, so he could pay for his education.

 Career

 In 1991, Cámara made his debut in a stage play of the Spanish National Classical Theatre Company, El caballero de Olmedo, directed by Miguel Narros, whereas his feature film debut came with a performance in Fernando Colomo's 1993 film Rosa Rosae.

 Following his two first major television roles (as a priest) that made him known, in ¡Ay, Señor, Señor!
 (1994–1995), portraying Father Ángel Murillo and Éste es mi barrio (1996–1997), portraying Don Justo, he earned wide public visibility in Spain with his performance in 1998 dark comedy film and box-office hit Torrente, el brazo tonto de la ley, portraying Rafi, the sidekick of antihero José Luis Torrente, earning a nomination to the Goya Award for Best New Actor.

+In the miniseries Jakarta (2025), Cámara portrayed a former badminton olympian and a "textbook loser" coaching a teenage prospect.